duongphuhiep/go-learn/try-uberfx/README.md

   * (-) no automatic wiring => (+) no reflection
 * (+) support transient & Scoped via context => a very natural choice for Go
 * (+) multiple implementation injection is possible
-* (+) very light-weight, more performance, use less memory than samber/do
+* (+) very light-weight: more performance, use less memory than samber/do
 * (-) no handy shutdowner, healthchecker as samber/do
 * (-) too young, not popular